 Local Press report 1909:

 The Ward Lock Guide to Weston-super-mare from around 1915 tells us that the property was acquired by the local authorities in 1903 and that the Manor House had been converted into a cafe.

 Here is a brief report of the first season from a local press retrospective on 1905:

 Map below is from o.s.
 1921-43 and shows changes made for the public gardens including new west entrance , bandstand and paths.

 Judging by the costumes the photo above was probably taken not long after the opening to the public.
 Some of the glasshouses remain.
 The shelter, which many will remember, can also be seen in the background.
 The bandstand has since been replaced.

-The exact location of the above photo is difficult to determine now.
 Some parts of the gardens were quite woody as can be seen from the photo at the top of the page, which is of the entrance opposite the Church (photo below).
 This entrance was not original but presumably created for the public opening.
 Unfortunately the ornate entryway is long gone.

 Above: house decorated for the coronation of Edward VII.

 At one time an open air theatre existed, on the site of the old Brunswick Cottage at the back of Brunswick Terrace, with seating on what is now the vet’s car park.
 Various performances were put on here during the summer seasons.
 The stage building was eventually developed to become the tourist information centre for a period and is now a veterinary surgery. (see also ‘Crosses Pen‘)

 Above article from Burnham Gazette 22nd August 1914.